Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Case study

 \subsection{Size generalization}

-Since HH-MPNN operates on graphs of arbitrary size, we investigate size generalization \cite{yehudai_local_2021-1}: whether models can generalize to larger unseen grids.
-We train a model on combined N-1 datasets from smaller (14, 30, 57, 118, and 500-bus) grids (20,000 training samples per grid).
-We then test on the 2,000-bus grid in 3 experiments: (1) Training from scratch with only 3,000 training samples from the 2,000-bus grid (HH-MPNN-S).
-(2) Pretraining on smaller grids and testing on 15,000 testing samples of the 2000-bus grid with no finetuning.
-(HH-MPNN-WF).
-(3) Fine-tuning the pretrained model on the same 3,000 training samples (HH-MPNN-FT).
-Tables \ref{tab:mse_2000}-\ref{tab:constraint_violation_2000} show that HH-MPNN-FT achieves lower MSE for all variables and 40× lower optimality gap (0.003\% versus 0.123\%) than HH-MPNN-S. HH-MPNN-WF leads to orders of magnitude worse predictions, showing the necessity of fine-tuning with a few samples from the target grid to learn scale-dependent features.
+Since HH-MPNN operates on power grids of arbitrary size, we investigate size generalization: whether models can generalize to larger unseen grids.
+We train a model on combined full topology Datakit training datasets from smaller (14, 30, 57, 118, and 500-bus) grids.
+We then test on the 2,000-bus grid in 3 experiments: (1) Training from scratch with only $5\%$ training data from the 2,000-bus grid (HH-MPNN-S).
+(2) Pretraining on smaller grids and testing the 2000-bus grid with no finetuning.
+(HH-MPNN-NF).
+(3) Fine-tuning the pretrained model on the same $5\%$ 2,000-bus training samples (HH-MPNN-WF).
+Tables \ref{tab:model_size_gen} show that HH-MPNN-WF achieves lower average constraint violations and $64\%$ lower optimality gap (1.4\% versus 0.5\%) than HH-MPNN-S. HH-MPNN-NF leads to orders of magnitude worse predictions, showing the necessity of fine-tuning with a few samples from the target grid to learn scale-dependent features.
+We note that the model trained on the full training dataset still slightly outperforms HH-MPNN-WF, but HH-MPNN-WF achieves a comparable result with $95\%$ less training data.